Independence, induced subgraphs, and domination in $K_{1,r}$-free graphs: Introduction

 For a set $S \subseteq V(G)$, the subgraph induced by $S$ is denoted by $G[S]$.
 Further, the subgraph of $G$ obtained from $G$ by deleting all vertices in $S$ and all edges incident with vertices in $S$ is denoted by $G - S$; that is, $G-S = G[V(G)\setminus S]$.
 If $S = \{v\}$, then we also denote $G - S$ simply by $G - v$.
 If $F$ is a graph, then an $F$-\emph{component} of $G$ is a component isomorphic to~$F$.
 We will also use the notation $xG$ to denote the disjoint union of $x \ge 1$ copies of the graph $G$.
 The notation $xG + H$ denotes the graph obtained by attaching each vertex of the graph $H$ to every vertex of $xG$.
 For an integer $k \ge 1$, we will also use the standard notation $[k] = \{1, \dots, k\}$.

 For any two graphs $G$ and $H$, the \emph{generalized Ramsey number} $r(G,H)$ is the smallest integer $p$ for which a red subgraph isomorphic to $G$ or a blue subgraph isomorphic to $H$ appears in any red-blue edge coloring of the complete graph $K_p$.
-By ``red subgraph'' we mean a subgraph whose edges are all colored red, and similarly for the phrase ```blue subgraph.''
+By ``red subgraph'' we mean a subgraph whose edges are all colored red, and similarly for the phrase ``blue subgraph.''
 The special case $r(K_m,K_n)$ is the classical Ramsey number, also denoted $r(m,n)$ in the literature.
-When $\mathcal{F}$ is a family of graphs, then the Ramsey number $r(G,\mathcal{F})$ is the smallest integer $p$ for which a red subgraph isomorphic to $G$ or a blue subgraph isomorphic to a graph that belongs to the family $\mathcal{F}$ appears in any red-blue edge coloring of the complete graph $K_p$.
+When $\mathcal{F}$ is a family of graphs, then the Ramsey number $r(G,\mathcal{F})$ is the smallest integer $p$ for which a red subgraph isomorphic to $G$ or a blue subgraph isomorphic to a graph that belongs to the family $\mathcal{F}$ appears in any red-blue edge coloring of the complete graph $K_p$; the notation $r(\mathcal{F},G)$ is defined analogously, with the family in the red color and the graph $G$ in the blue color.

 We denote the \emph{path}, \emph{cycle}, and \emph{complete graph} on $n$ vertices by $P_n$, $C_n$, and $K_n$, respectively, and we denote the \emph{complete bipartite graph} with partite sets of cardinality~$n$ and $m$ by $K_{n,m}$.
 A \emph{triangle} in $G$ is a subgraph isomorphic to $K_3$.
 A graph is \emph{$F$-free} if it does not contain $F$ as an induced subgraph.
 In particular, if $F = K_{1,3}$, then the graph is \emph{claw-free}, while if $F = K_4-e$, then the graph is \emph{diamond-free}.
 An excellent survey of claw-free graphs has been written by Flandrin, Faudree, and Ryj\'{a}\v{c}ek~\cite{claw_free_survey}.
 Chudnovsky and Seymour attracted considerable interest in claw-free graphs due to their excellent series of papers in \textit{Journal of Combinatorial Theory} on this topic (see, for example, their paper~\cite{claw_free_JCTB}).
 For $r \ge 3$ we define the class $\cG_{r}$ of graphs as follows, where we remark that in the special case when $r = 3$, the class $\cG_{r}$ is the well-studied class of claw-free graphs.